 The German Shepherd and the Siberian Husky are quite different.
 They are both working dogs but from different professions, and it is this that shapes their temperament and consequentially their needs.
 The Siberian Husky also requires a lot of time from his family, but mainly so that he can be exercised thoroughly and simply to be part of the pack.

 The German Shepherd needs a firm master that will ensure that he does not become too overprotective of his family, but a master who will also offer him the time it takes to form a close relationship.
-The german shepherd is often compared to other breeds like the Rottie, or put up against the lab as a family pet comparison.
+The German Shepherd is often compared to other breeds like the Rottie, or put up against the Labrador as a family pet comparison.

 So without further ado, let us look at the finer details as to how they are different and similar.